 Manchester Art Gallery – there’s nothing I like more than spending an afternoon in a beautifully curated gallery…and when the rain set in, this is exactly what we did.
 Along with a new fashion exhibition, I also loved some of the permanent pieces: J W Waterhouse, Millais and some beautiful Henry Moore works.
 And it’s free.

-This Frugal City Guide was in partnership with Sorel – hands down the best outdoor footwear.
+This Frugal City Guide was in partnership with Sorel, the perfect winter footwear for city break.